-But, after enough months of that routine and various excuses, I knew it was time to get active again to get that part of “me” back.
-Prior to baby, I rotated between Pilates, Barre, and running, but between working and spending time with Fischer, I find little time to make it to a class.
+But, after enough months of that routine and various excuses, I knew it was time to get active again.
+I wanted to get that part of “me” back.
+Before baby, I rotated between Pilates, Barre, and running.
+But between working and spending time with Fischer, I find little time to make it to a class.

 1. The At-Home Workout

 I’ve found that working out at home can be very effective if I commit and don’t stop checking my phone too many times.
 The easiest way is by finding shorter, intense workouts that get me sweating in no time and are done before I can complain!
 Some of my favorites: